havanagrawal/clomask/README.md

 ### Research

 The COCO dataset only has `bottle` (out of the other retail products we needed to segment, such as `bag` and `box`), and thus we needed to retrain the model on newer data.
 This section covers our experiments, learnings and results from the training and validation process.

+### MRCNN

+This is a sub-repo that contains the Mask RCNN implementation files, modified for Clomask's use.

+## Model Server

+In order to serve the model over the web, we use AWS to accept requests and generate the mask files on a private S3 bucket.
+These can be accessed through pre-signed URLs.

 ### Web App